Images

 Summary

 Audi has spent over a quarter of a century perfecting this kind of car - and that really shows with this new generation A5.
 It's a spacious, classy car that's fully conversant with the kind of hi-tech design and faultless cabin quality that its target middle-management executive market likes to expect.
-So it stacks up in the showroom just as well as it does on the balance sheet, with 'MHEV plus' and TFSI e models offering running cost returns that should please your company accountant.
-Audi knows this car's front wheel drive / quattro 4WD drivetrain format isn't going to make it the segment choice for handling response, but compensations should come with refinement and ride quality.
+So it stacks up in the showroom just as well as it does on the balance sheet, with the 'MHEV plus' TDI diesel and e-hybrid PHEV models offering running cost returns that should please your company accountant.
+Audi knows this car's front wheel drive or quattro 4WD drivetrain formats aren't going to make it the segment choice for handling response, but compensations come with refinement and ride quality.

 If these are your priorities too and you can afford the premium asking prices, you'll find much to like here.
-This A5 aims to be the class benchmark for build quality and cool, understated cabin design.
-No other brand does a better digital dash.
-And the infotainment screen upgrade brings media connectivity up to the standard of rival BMW and Mercedes systems.
+This A5 aims to be the class benchmark for build quality and quality cabin design and you could certainly argue that no other brand does a better digital dash.
+Plus the infotainment screen upgrade brings media connectivity up to the standard of rival BMW and Mercedes systems.
 That stiffening competition has forced Audi to up its game in terms of standard equipment lower down the range - which is welcome.
 Plus the styling changes have given this car a little more pavement personality.
+Though at the price of a reduction in boot space.

 And in summary?
 Well, even more than its A4 predecessor, this A5 feels like a car that's been lovingly and very carefully considered.
 The depth of engineering and the thought that's gone into the tiniest details combine to further enhance the warm fuzzy feeling that's charmed Audi customers for years.
 If you're one of those people, then you'll like this car very much.
 And even if you're not, you'll find it hard not to be impressed by way it systematically ticks almost every box on the mid-sized executive market wish list.
 It's very thorough.
 And very Audi.